 There are few exceptions though:

-Some events which are popular among foreigners, such as some summer music festivals (Summer Sonic, Fuji Rock, Punkspring, etc.) do usually have English ticket sites, although overseas ticket sale usually starts later than Japanese sale and the number of tickets can be limited.
-Make sure to check the event pages since that is the easiest option for foreign buyers.
-Tickets can usually be collected at the venue (“will call”).
+Some events which are popular among foreigners, such as some summer music festivals (Summer Sonic, Fuji Rock, Punkspring, etc.) do usually have English ticket sites.
+Overseas ticket sale usually starts later than Japanese sale though, and the number of tickets can be limited.

-For 99 percent of concerts in Japan, however, it’s virtually impossible to purchase tickets from abroad through the official online channels.
-The remaining options are:
+For 90 percent of concerts in Japan, however, it’s virtually impossible to purchase tickets from abroad through the official online channels.

 Don’t forget to bring your ticket angel a souvenir from abroad! ;)